01DH01/web102_prework/README.md

 ## Notes

 Describe any challenges encountered while building the app.
-I couldn't say that I faced any challenges, I just learned several new topics that I didn't covered before, so it took me some time to understand them.
-Such as, reduce, filter, and arrow functions.
+I didn't face any significant challenges.
+I just learned several new topics that I didn't cover before, so it took me some time to understand them, such as reduce, filter, and arrow functions.
 ## License

     Copyright [yyyy] [name of copyright owner]